tritheman/ZALORA_TWIT_SPLIT/README.md

 # ZALORA_TWIT_SPLIT
-This is an assignment for ZALORA interview test
+This is an assignment for ZALORA interview test That i myself has been exprienced.

 ## Requirement
 The product Tweeter allows users to post short messages limited to 50 characters each.